meunomeecris/catto/README.md

 # Catto - Time to procatstinate

-Welcome to Catto, the purr-fect place to indulge in your love for cats and take a break from your daily routine.
-Whether you need a quick pick-me-up or a delightful distraction, Catto has you covered with endless adorable cat pictures.
+Welcome to Catto, The purr-crastination app - a playful social, simple yet fun: users browse through adorable cat photos, add witty captions, and vote on their favorites in a friendly competition to find the funniest or most creative caption.